Dog Gets Very Own Graduation Picture So He Doesn't Feel Left Out

 Thankfully, the whole family is in agreement that Yogi’s picture deserves a place of honor.
 “It will probably stand there ‘til our death,” Dufresne added.
 “We love him so much!”

-With Yogi’s 13th birthday arriving on March 31, his proud sisters are already plotting how to mark their brother’s next major milestone — his teenage years.
+For Yogi's next birthday, his proud sisters are already plotting how to mark their brother’s next major milestone — his teenage years.